SineVFX/TopDownEffectsDoc/MaterialParameters.md

 ## Material Parameters

 Here is the description of the most tricky material parameters.
-Most parameters are named according to what they do to the materil, but some requeres a more detailed explanation.
+Most parameters are named according to what they do to the material, but some require a more detailed explanation.
 Parameters sorted per shader name, you can see it on top of material when selected in the inspector.

 ### General Material Parameters / DissolveParticleAdvanced:

-Final parameters are mostly used to adjust the result look of the effect, its emission power, color (if not using Ramp) and opacity
+Final parameters are mostly used to adjust the result look of the effect, its emission power, color (if not using Ramp), and opacity

 * **Final Color** - Emission color of affected particles
 * **Final Power** - Final brightness of the image, you need to lower this value if you using "Gamma Rendering" Mode